gcallah/BookReviews/pilkington.md

 to liberal imperialism: once liberal values are exported to all nations, as is the liberal dream, than there will no longer be nations with above-replacement birth rates from which to import people.

+Furthermore, Importing workers to make up for low native birth rates also harms countries they are being imported from.
+As PP puts it:

+"Liberal Westerners were in effect utilizing economic incentives to break up families and communities in the developing world to provide cheap labour in the developed countries...
+Rather than seeing this for what it is -- the outsourcing of raising children -- liberals dressed this up as a form of altruism.
+Bizarrely, under late liberalism, support for biological imperialism became a test of one's morality..."
+(140)

 Sexual consumerism